 There is not a perfect way to approach a loved one that you assume or know is struggling with binge-eating disorder.
 It is very common for people to keep their binging a secret because of their shame and embarrassment.
 Since they may not physically look like they have an eating disorder (unlike anorexia) it can be more difficult to detect.
-If you notice that a family member or friend is has a lack of control when eating, an extreme low self-esteem, eating in secret consider talking to him or her about these issues.
+If you notice that a family member or friend is has a lack of control when eating, extremely low self-esteem, eating in secret consider talking to him or her about these issues.
 Urge them to talk to their doctor.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing binge-eating disorder, you can still talk about healthier behavior or treatment options.
-For more help on how to approach loved ones visit:

-There are effective treatments for binge-eating disorder.
-The main goal if treatment is to reduce eating binges and achieve healthy eating habits.
-Other mental health issues may accompany binge-eating disorder, like depression, so it is necessary to address the emotional and mental components underlying the binge-eating.
+There are effective treatments for binge-eating disorders.
+The main goal of treatment is to reduce eating binges and achieve healthy eating habits.
+Other mental health issues may accompany the binge-eating disorder, like depression, so it is necessary to address the emotional and mental components underlying binge-eating.

 Dialectical behavior therapy

-This form of therapy can teach you behavioral skills that are necessary in regulating emotions, tolerating stress, as well as improving relationships with others.
+This form of therapy can teach you behavioral skills that are necessary for regulating emotions, tolerating stress, as well as improving relationships with others.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.
 (5th ed.)
 Arlington, VA: American Psychiatric Association.